 The C-shaped site wraps around the terminus of the McNear Canal from north to south and is bisected at approximately mid-point by Copeland Street.
-The Petaluma River borders the lower section of the project site to the south, with Steamer Landing Park to the east, and East D St. to the west.
-McNear Canal borders the upper section of the project site to the south, with commercial development to the west, an unused freight rail spur (owned by SMART) to the north, and industrial development to the east.
-City-owned public space that currently supports Petaluma River Landing Park and portions of the River Trail network abuts the upper and lower sections of the project site.
-The River Trail provides access to Steamer Landing Park and the future Petaluma River Park, which are adjacent to the lower section, and to Hopper St., which is adjacent to the upper section.
+The Petaluma River borders the lower section of the project site to the south, with Steamer Landing Park to the east and East D St. to the west.
+The McNear Canal borders the upper section of the project site to the south, with commercial development to the west, an unused freight rail spur (owned by SMART) to the north, and industrial development to the east.
+The River Trail provides access to Steamer Landing Park and the future Petaluma River Park, which are adjacent to the lower portion of the site, and to Hopper St., which is adjacent to the upper portion of the site.
 Properties comprising the project site were historically used for offloading, processing, and distribution of fossilized oyster shells.
 The site is currently developed with three vacant steel buildings, docks, and moorings located on the southernmost portion of the site closest to the Petaluma River and is used for warehouse and open yard storage of industrial materials.

-Figure 1 - Proposed project site (boundary in red) (Source: Google Earth, 2021)
+Figure 1: Proposed project site (boundary in red) (Source: Google Earth, 2021)

-The project site is located in the Central Petaluma Specific Plan Subarea of the City's 2025 General Plan and is within the boundaries of the Central Petaluma Specific Plan, the Petaluma SMART Rail Station Areas: TOD Master Plan, and the Petaluma River Access and Enhancement Plan.
+The project site is located in the Central Petaluma Specific Plan Subarea of the City's 2025 General Plan and is within the boundaries of the Central Petaluma Specific Plan, the Petaluma SMART Rail Station Areas: Transit-Oriented Development (TOD) Master Plan, and the Petaluma River Access and Enhancement Plan.
 The property is subject to Appendix A: SmartCode Amendments adopted in July 2013.
 The project site is included in the Lakeville Priority Development Area due to its proximity to the Downtown Petaluma SMART Station (within 0.16 miles from the Station).